Jun 03, 2024

 Depending on where you live, you might need a car for everyday life or to get to work.

-Sometimes it makes sense to borrow money to buy a car.
-But you can be smart about it.
+Depending on your financial situation, it may make sense to borrow money to buy a car.
+But you should be smart about it.

-Choose a car that is reliable and affordable rather than the latest, decked out model so that you can find a repayment term and monthly payments that fit your budget.
+For example, choosing a car that is reliable and affordable, rather than the latest model, could help you find a repayment term and monthly payments that fit your budget.

-Make sure you’re getting an affordable interest rate on your car loan and choose the shortest repayment term possible for your budget.
-Although a longer repayment term can lower your monthly payments, you will end up paying more in interest overall.
+Make sure you’re getting an affordable interest rate on your car loan, and choose the shortest repayment term possible for your budget.
+Although a longer repayment term may lower your monthly payments, you might end up paying more in interest over the life of your loan.

-A low-interest-rate loan to help you launch a business can be well worth the expense if it allows you to pursue a passion and build wealth for yourself and your family.
+A low-interest-rate loan to help you launch a business may be well worth the expense if it allows you to pursue a passion and build wealth for yourself and your family.

-A business loan can help you take your business to the next level.
-You can use it to pay for things that will increase the value of the business, like a new-product launch or hiring more staff.
-It can also help your company build credit so you can apply for loans in the future and continue to grow the business.
+A business loan might also help you take your business to the next level.
+You might use it to pay for things that would help your business expand, like buying equipment, hiring more staff, or increasing your marketing.
+It might also help your company build credit by allowing you to apply for loans in the future and continue to grow the business.

 What is bad debt?